 • Quinn spent the 2005-06 season as an assistant coach/goalkeeper at Johnson County Community College in Overland Park, Kan.
 He returned to his alma mater, Rockhurst in Kansas City, Mo., to work as a men's graduate assistant during the 2004-05 season.

 • Quinn began his coaching career as an assistant coach at the University of Saint Mary in Leavenworth, Kan.
 He worked with both the men's and women's programs for two seasons from 2000-02.

 • As a three-year starter at goalkeeper at Rockhurst from 1994-96, Quinn garnered first team NAIA All-America and second team National Soccer Coaches Association of America (NSCAA) All-America honors in 1996.
 In his senior campaign, he anchored the Hawks to the NAIA Final Four.
 He holds the record for career (37) and season (15) shutouts at Rockhurst.

 • Quinn played professionally from 1997-2003.
 He started his professional career with the Tallahassee Scorpions of the Eastern Indoor Soccer League before playing with the Sacramento Knights of the Western Indoor Soccer League.
 Quinn was with the Kansas City Brass of the United Systems of Independent Soccer Leagues and Arizona Thunder (WISL), before he ended his playing career with the Kansas City Comets of the Major Indoor Soccer League.• Quinn earned a bachelor's degree in communication in 2005.
-He and his wife, Lacey, and their son, Aidan, reside in Phoenix.
+He and his wife, Lacey, and their sons, Aidan and Riley, reside in Phoenix.